Constitution of Belgium: Legislative branch

 Chapter I, which is titled The federal Chambers, establishes the composition, manner of election, qualifications of members and organisation of the bicameral Federal Parliament, which consists of the Chamber of Representatives and the Senate.
 It is divided into three parts: the first part contains the provisions that are common to both Chambers whereas the two other parts, Section I, titled The Chamber of Representatives, and Section II, titled The Senate, include provisions that only apply to one of the two Chambers.

-The members of the Chamber of Representatives and the directly elected members of the Senate are elected by all Belgian citizens who are not less than 18 years old and who don't fall into any of the categories of exclusion determined by law.
+The members of the Chamber of Representatives and the directly elected members of the Senate are elected by all Belgian citizens who are not less than 18 years old and who do not fall into any of the categories of exclusion determined by law.
 Article 61 further stipulates that each voter has only one vote.
 In principle, there is a federal election every 4 years, but it is possible that the Federal Parliament is dissolved early and that thus early elections are held.
 In order to be eligible for election one must have the Belgian nationality, have the full enjoyment of civil and political rights, be at least 21 years old and be resident in Belgium.
 No other condition of eligibility can be imposed.

 Chapter II, which is titled The federal legislative power, describes the powers of the legislative branch.
 Article 74 determines the cases in which the federal legislative power is exercised only by the King and the Chamber of Representatives, and not by the Senate.
 Article 75 stipulates that each branch of the federal legislative power has the right of initiative.
 This means that both the members of the Chamber of Representatives or of the Senate and the King, in practice the Federal Government, have the right to propose bills.
 Article 77 determines the matters with respect to which the Chamber of Representatives and the Senate have equal competence.
 Articles 78 to 83 further outline parliamentary procedure and the relations between both parts of the Federal Parliament.